-To overcome this issue, we consider (i) creating separate market for each agent subset $M_i$, i.e. agents in each subset $M_i$ only share trips with others in the same subset, and the set of feasible trip groups of market $i$ is $B_i$; (ii) setting route-based pricing instead of edge-based pricing.
-That is, the price for any trip in market $i$ to use route $r$ with departure time $z$ is $\lambda_{r,i}^z \geq 0$.\footnote{Edge-based pricing is a special case of route-based pricing since given any edge price vector $\toll$, we can equivalently obtain a route-based price vector where $\lambda^{i,z}_r=\sum_{\e \in \r} \toll^{i, z+\distre}_e$.
-The converse is not necessarily true in that a route-based price vector $\lambda$ may not correspond to the additive sum of edge-based prices. } Following Theorem \ref{theorem:sp}, we can show that market equilibrium $(x^*, p^*, \lambda^{*})$ exists given any capacity allocation vector $q= (q_{r,i}^{z})_{r \in R_i, i\in I, z=1, \dots, T}$, where $q_{r,i}^z$ is the capacity allocated to market $i$ on route $r$ with departure time $z$.
+To overcome this issue, we consider (i) setting route-based pricing instead of edge-based pricing; (ii) creating separate market for each population $M_i$, i.e. agents in $M_i$ only share trips with others in the same subset, and the set of feasible trip groups of market $i$ is $B_i$.

-How to compute the optimal capacity allocation vector $q$ so that the induced market equilibrium maximize the social welfare?
-Building on Proposition \ref{prop:primal_dual}, we formulate the following integer optimization problem:

-\begin{proposition} The problem of computing the socially optimal $(q^*, x^*)$ is NP-hard, even if the network is series-parallel. \end{proposition}

-The proof of this proposition follows from a reduction of the NP-hard \emph{edge-disjoint paths} problem.
-This result indicates that exact polynomial-time algorithms for computing the optimal capacity allocation does not exist even if the network is series parallel.